Albert Murasira

 Major General Albert Murasira (born 11 November 1962), is a Rwandan politician and a retired military officer who served as Minister of Defense in the Rwandan cabinet, from 18 October 2018, until 6 June 2023.

-Before that, from February 2012 until October 2018, he served as the Chief Executive Officer of Zigama Credit and Savings Bank, a licensed cooperative bank, serving the members of the Rwandan Defence Forces.
+Before that, from February 2012 until October 2018, he was the Chief Executive Officer of Zigama Credit and Savings Bank, a licensed cooperative bank, for members of the Rwandan Defence Forces.

 Early life and education

 Albert Murasira was born to Rwandese parents in Maniema Province, Democratic Republic of the Congo, on 11 November 1962.
 He attended primary school and middle school in Maniema Province, DR Congo.
 He completed his high school at the Byimana School of Sciences in Rwanda, matriculating in 1983, from Byimana School of Sciences in Ruhango District, Southern Province in 1983.

 The same year, he was admitted to the National University of Rwanda (NUR), where he graduated with a Bachelor of Science in Mathematics, in 1986.
 Two years later he was awarded a Master of Science degree in Mathematics, also by the NUR.
 His MSc in Project Management was obtained from the University of Liverpool in the United Kingdom.

 He has a Postgraduate Diploma in Public Administration, obtained from the Ghana Institute of Management and Public Administration in 2004.
 He also has a Diploma in Defence and Strategic Studies, obtained in 2011, from the PLA National Defence University in Beijing, China.